Samsung/tizen-docs/docs/application/tizen-studio/release-notes/4-1-release-notes.md

 ### Deprecated
-   - Tizen RT has been deprecated from Tizen Studio 4.1.
+   - Tizen RT IDE has been deprecated from Tizen Studio 4.1.
    - Bridge Networking support in emulators will be deprecated in future Tizen Studio releases.
    - Tizen CLI will not support C# projects from Tizen 5.5 onwards.